Why study Wildlife Conservation at Liverpool John Moores University?

 Postgraduate study or research is another option.
-LJMU currently runs two conservation MSc programmes –
+LJMU currently runs the following MSc programmes –MSc Wildlife Conservation Technology

 A number of our graduates are currently undertaking research degrees within the School, on topics such as assessing reasons for success and failure of species reintroduction, the effects of climate change on plant communities and assessing the effectiveness of vegetation buffer zones on maintaining water quality.

 Student Futures - Careers, Employability and Enterprise Service